vectara/vectara-docs/www/docs/quickstart.md

  you a welcome email with this ID after you created the account.
 :::

-Now that you have an account, you can create your first index and upload your first document!
+Now that you have an account, you can create your first corpus and upload your first document!

-## Create your first index
+## Create your first corpus

-Before you can ask the data about bringing your velociraptor to the office, you first need to create an index.
-Think of an index as a container that includes your uploaded data, and you really want to extract meaningful information from this data through queries.
+Before you can ask the data about bringing your velociraptor to the office, you first need to create a corpus.
+Think of a corpus as a container that includes your uploaded data, and you really want to extract meaningful information from this data through queries.
 In this case, we upload a [PDF file](/img/vectara_employee_handbook.pdf) file that contains the pet policy information.
 After you upload this file, <Config v="names.product"/> ingests your data and lets you ask the burning question on everyone's mind!

-1. Click **Create index**.
+1. Click **Create corpus**.
 2. Enter a **Name** and **Description** such as _Employee Handbook_ and _Pet Policy_.

       Don't worry about the Filter Attributes for now.
 You can read about [filter expressions](/docs/common-use-cases/filtering-by-metadata/filter-overview) later.
 3. Click **Create**.

-   The **Index ID** displays next to the index title **Employee Handbook** in the
+   The **Corpus ID** displays next to the corpus title **Employee Handbook** in the
     console.
 If you use the API later, you need to configure `corpus_id` fields with this value.